The Line Bets: The Basic Wagers in Craps

 • If the shooter throws a 7 before the point, the Pass Line Odds bet loses.

-The payout for this bet depends on the point number and the best thing is that it pays true odds.
-This means that the house edge of this bet is practically 0%.
-Since it cannot be made independently from the Pass Line, players would still face a certain mathematical advantage against them.
-It is impossible to calculate the exact percentage, however.
-Here is the payout for this bet, depending on the point number:
+The payout for this bet depends on the point number, and the best part is that it pays true odds.
+That means the house edge on this bet is virtually 0%.
+Because it cannot be made independently of the Pass Line, players still face a small overall house advantage, although it is impossible to calculate the exact percentage.
+Here is the payout schedule for this bet:

 • Point number 4/10 – 2:1